-A Diverse mix that will inspire you to act
+A Diverse mix that inspires you to act

-Thanks to these wonderful speakers we will learn about the industry and its challenges as a whole, hear stories from innovative sustainable fashion brands, find out about how to act in this field as investors and discover what the big conventional players are up to.
+Thanks to these wonderful speakers we have learned about the industry and its challenges as a whole, heard stories from innovative sustainable fashion brands, found out about how to act in this field as investors and discovered what the big conventional players are up to.

 Lucy Shea is the Chief Executive Officer of Futerra, an award-winning sustainability communications agency with offices in New York, London, San Francisco, Stockholm and Mexico.